kyun33/jcp1/README.md

 # jcp1
-DataStory Junior Consulting Notebooks and Projects
-/n Sorted by branches
+DataStory Junior Consulting Notebooks and Projects.
+Sorted by branches